tidal stream image

 Tidal Fences Harness the Power of Moving Water

-tidal energy iconA Tidal Fence is another form of tidal stream technology, which directly exploits fast flowing underwater ocean currents for energy generation.
-In many ways, a tidal fence installation is a cross between a tidal barrage and a tidal turbine stream system.
+tidal fence iconA Tidal Fence is another form of tidal stream technology, which directly exploits fast flowing underwater ocean currents for energy generation.
+In many ways, a tidal fence installation is a hybrid between a tidal barrage and a tidal turbine stream system.

-Unlike submerged tidal turbines which are individually positioned around the oceans floor, tidal fences are composed of individual vertical-axis turbines that are mounted together within a single fence like structure, (hence its name).
-The purpose of a tidal fence, also known as a “caisson”, is to harness the kinetic energy of the underwater tides.
+Unlike submerged turbines which are individually positioned around the oceans floor, tidal fences are composed of individual vertical-axis turbines that are mounted together horizontally beneath the surface of the sea within a single fence like structure, (hence its name).
+The purpose of the fence, also known as a “caisson”, is to harness the kinetic energy of the slow moving underwater tides.

 As its name suggests, a “tidal fence” is just that, resembling a long open steel or concrete structure.
 Tidal fences are used in fast flowing areas such as the channels between two land masses where it directs the sea water to the turbines when it passes through the fence.
 As their structure is open, tidal fences have less impact on the environment than a solid tidal barrage type wall or dam, but they can still disrupt the movement of fish or large marine animals.